Ian Mikardo: Mikardo Committee on the Docks

+Reselection of MPs

+During the debates about reselection of MPs in the Labour Party in the late 1970s, he put forward the "Mikardo position", an attempted compromise which was adopted by the Labour Party conference in 1978.
+However this was overturned at the 1979 conference, which adopted full mandatory reselection of MPs.

 The Belgrano Enquiry - Parliamentary Select Committee

 Mikardo outlined in the House of Commons attempts by some members of the Parliamentary Select Committee, of which he was a member, to find the truth about the sinking of General Belgrano during the Falklands War.

 The Foreign Affairs Select Committee's minority report was published in 1984.
 Mikardo complained that dogmatic views were being expressed.
 He stated that he had spent months going through all the evidence, but still could not make up his mind about the truth.
 He complained that other members who had not looked at all the evidence could not be so sure and dogmatic.
 He complained that information was being withheld and this would devalue its work and its report.
-Mikardo accused the Government of lying to the House, to the Select Committee and to the country.
+Mikardo accused the government of lying to the House, to the Select Committee and to the country.
 This followed revelations from the trial of Clive Ponting.
 He also stated that a civil servant had advised Ministers to deceive the Select Committee by withholding information.
 Mikardo quoted one of the reasons given for withholding, namely that the rules of engagement would have to be paraphrased considerably or they would be almost incomprehensible to the layman.
 Mikardo stated that the rules had been given to the War Cabinet whose members were all laymen and the rules had been fully understood by them.
 The Secretary of State subsequently agreed that it was nonsense and he had now given the rules to the Select Committee.